stefanbirs/FMES/README.md

 - Variable names and function/method names - also be lowercase with underscores to separate words.

-- Class names - CamelCase (uppercase letter to start with, words run together, each starting with an uppercase letter, Example: MyClass, ).
+- Class names - CamelCase (uppercase letter to start with, words run together, each starting with an uppercase letter, Example: MyClass).

 - Module constants should be all uppercase.